Listed below are the main types of outdoor furniture :

 Teak wood (or golden teak) is one of the very best woods for outdoor furniture.
 It is a hardwood timber with a natural waxiness (due to its high level of oils) which gives it outstanding durability and stability.
 It is, after all, the wood of choice for boats - both on deck and inside.
 Ever seen a kwila deck on a boat ?

-There is an abundance of teak furniture, ranging from very cheap to extremely expensive.
+There is an abundance of reclaimed and new teak outdoor furniture, ranging from very cheap to extremely expensive.
 Inferior teak will have knots in the grain and will come from the outer part of the tree trunk.
 Imperfections and splitting may be apparent.
 Most often, it is pale in colour.

 High quality teak, in contrast, will come from the centre of the tree trunk and is characterised by beautiful grain, virtually free of knots and imperfections.
 It will have a warm rich golden colour and hue.
 In Europe, the desirable properties of high quality teak furniture are universally recognised, and there is a huge market for premium quality teak furniture.